GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. Disable SuperMacros addon if you have it installed.
 SuperMacros has an issue with caaching of macros which make it really difficult to work out what macro code you are actually running at any time.
 Best to disable it if you plan to us NerfedButtons, at least for the time being until I can work out a fix.
 1. Download the latest source zip file from (https://github.com/GarethFromWales/NerfedButtons4Wow/releases/latest)
-1. Open the zip file and drag the folder NerfedButtons4Wow-1.3 to your TurtleWow/Interface/Addons folder
+1. Open the zip file and drag the folder NerfedButtons4Wow-1.X to your TurtleWow/Interface/Addons folder
 1. Rename the folder from NerfedButtons4Wow-1.X to NerfedButtons4Wow
 1. Restart Turtle WoW

 ## Latest News

-1. Group and Raid smart targeting now works. :smile:
+1. Group and Raid smart targeting now works:

     Keep Rejuvenation up on all group members with: